Tragedy can manifest itself in a variety of ways.

-Identifying your feelings, discovering what they are telling you about your heart, and deciding how to respond to your feelings in a beneficial and heart-honoring way instead of reacting to them will empower you to recover from tragedy and help others in the process.
+Identifying your feelings, discovering what they are telling you about your heart, and deciding how to respond to them is a beneficial and heart-honoring way to cope.

-Although every griever and tragedy is unique, there are core recovery concepts that apply to everyone and guide every healing journey.
+However, core recovery concepts apply to everyone and guide every healing journey.

-And although every healing journey is also personal, it doesn’t mean it has to be walked alone.
+And although every healing journey is personal, it doesn’t mean it has to be walked alone.